Expectations and Guidelines

-Please be aware that if you do not follow these guidelines, you will not be granted permission to burn at Lakes of Fire.
+Our goal is not to see IF your flame effect will pass inspection, but to ensure that it WILL pass inspection.
+However, if you do not follow these guidelines, you will not be granted permission to burn at Lakes of Fire.

 Flame Effects Registration

-Once we have received your Flame Effects Application that includes your Flame Effects Scenario, Diagrams, Safety Plan and Leave No Trace Plan, a dialogue with a member of the Fire Art Safety Team (FAST) will take place.
-If everything seems to be in order the first phase of approval will be done.
-Notification of any changes to the art must be submitted in writing to FAST at least 1 month before Lakes of Fire and the same process will ensue.
+Once we have received your Flame Effects Application that includes your Flame Effects Scenario, Diagrams, Safety Plan, and Leave No Trace Plan, a member of the Fire Art Safety Team (FAST) will contact you to discuss the information you provided.
+If everything seems to be in order, the first phase of approval will be done.
+Notification of any changes to the art must be submitted in writing to FAST at least 2 weeks before Lakes of Fire and the same process will ensue.

 You will find a list of fire safety-related questions to consider about your piece below.
 You should be able to answer these in order to help us determine how to best help you bring your artistic vision to life, as well as keep participants and their gear free from harm.

 Please view the LoF Key Dates and Forms page for deadlines and links to registration forms for fire art.
 The key date is the deadline for registration: May 15th.

 In keeping with the Principles of TTITD, it is our civic duty to follow Local and State laws especially as they relate to fire.
 These practices also aid us in protecting our community, by making local authorities happy to see us.
 To accomplish this we need to know what you are bringing to the event that is fire-related and what it is made of.
 We require you to fill out the Flame Effects Registration Form.